CU-ESIIL/indigenous-approaches-co-management-hegemonic-responses-innovation-summit-2025__16/docs/orientation/slides.md

-# Welcome to ESIIL Education Student OASIS
+# Welcome to Indigenous Approaches to Co-Management

 This is the central resource for ESIIL project groups.